 A Level – An average grade of at least 5.3 across all GCSEs, with at least grade 4 in English Language and Maths.

 Many courses have additional specific requirements.
-Please check the course information sheets or website, or ask at interview.
+Please check the course page on our website, or ask at intervi

 Applications open from September each year.
 Once we receive your application we invite you to attend an Open Evening, an Open Saturday or an Interview Evening at college to look around the college, meet staff and have an interview.
 Sometimes we schedule a few hours in our feeder schools to hold interviews with Y11 students.
 If you are successful in your interview, you will receive a letter of acceptance and can look forward to Welcome Days in June, and starting college in September, subject to you achieving the required grades.

 Your interview is nothing to worry about.
 We check your contact details, log your predicted/achieved grades and talk to you about the courses you would like to take.
 This is your chance to discuss your career ambitions with us, to ask any questions about college and get some advice about course options.

 Nothing!
 Although if you have any information about your predicted/achieved grades, that will always be useful.